 1. Front-line development and back-line development

-First we need to understand that both web designer vs developer join hands in the development of a website.
-A designer is deals with the “front-end” of a web; a developer on the other hand deals with the “back-end”.
+First, we need to understand that both web designer vs developer joins hands in the development of a website.
+A designer is dealing with the “front-end” of a web; a developer, on the other hand, deals with the “back-end”.

 They are always energetic people who are always on the creative side, always looking for new ideas and features.
 They are not afraid to experiment or change when it comes to artistic perfection.
 The importance of visuals has increased drastically with the advent of smartphones and tablets.
 In addition, when the world moves closer toward portability and convenience, web design trends follow those two principles as well.

 - Read more: Software Engineers vs Software Developers

 On the other hand, the “back-end” development of a website refers to the developers themselves, who most of the time are more concerned with the inner workings of a website.
 They use more advanced programming skills to create interactions for the site (e.g. E-Commerce shopping carts on online retail stores), write codes that link users with the web’s databases, etc.

 The developers provide the “skeleton” for a website on which designers can later work on to add organs, skins and muscles to make the site visually appealing.
 They lay down the foundations and create user interface (UI).
 Then working together with web designers to build on such foundations and achieve a final product.